karpathy/neuraltalk2/README.md

 $ luarocks install image
 ```

-If you'd like to train on an NVIDIA GPU using CUDA (which you REALLY REALLY want to, since we're using a VGGNet), you'll of course need a GPU, and you will have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+If you'd like to train on an NVIDIA GPU using CUDA (which you really, really want to since we're using a VGGNet), you'll of course need a GPU, and you will have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
 Then get the `cutorch` and `cunn` packages:

 ```bash
 $ luarocks install cutorch